The Long Road Ahead: Thriving Through Fatigue

 Just this week we see a relapse in Washington State, Hong Kong, Florida, and all over California.
 It’s not because we didn’t try social distancing (we’ve been home in California since mid-March), it’s because we suffered from fatigue and we “just went out to dinner” or “went and got a haircut.”
 And as Jonathan explains in his article, without a relentless and sustained social distancing, this highly infectious virus will keep coming back.
 “It is unforgiving to unwise choices.”
 We are still in the early stages of the virus’s trajectory, so we need to bear down for the long haul.

 In the business world, most companies are just getting tired.
-Almost every CHRO I talk with tells me their workforce is tired, so they want to take time off in August or shut down for a week of rest.
+Last night we had a call with some of the largest companies in Asia, and for an entire hour every HR leader wanted to talk about how they need help managing fatigue.
+Most companies took some time off in August, but the fatigue is still here.
 Wal-Mart just announced they are not going to be open for Thanksgiving, focused on giving their Associates a break.
 And companies that want their employees to go back to work are giving them options and assuring them that “the workplace will be even cleaner than your home.”
 (L’Oreal.)